UBS Bank Review 2025 – Pros & Cons

 This is not really a package because there is no card with this account.
 You can access the account from all the different UBS apps.

 The advantage of this account is that it costs only 5 CHF per month.
-And if you have more than 10’000 CHF in your account, it will only cost 3 CHF per month.
+If you have more than 10’000 CHF in your account, it will only cost 3 CHF per month.

-In some cases, you may not need a card.
-So, in this case, having a cheaper account may make sense.
+In some cases, you may not need a card, so having a cheaper account may make sense.

 User Reviews